Server Side Public License: Licensed software

 In October 2018, the MongoDB database was relicensed under the SSPL.
 Debian, Red Hat Enterprise Linux, and Fedora subsequently dropped MongoDB, citing concerns about the SSPL.
 Amazon released a partially compatible but proprietary service named DocumentDB.

 In November 2020, Graylog announced that version 4.0 of its source-available release will be licensed under the SSPL.

-In January 2021, Elastic NV announced that future versions of their code in Elasticsearch and Kibana, licensed until then under the open-source Apache 2.0 License, would be dual-licensed instead under SSPL and their own Elastic license.
-Critics of the re-licensing decision predicted that it would harm Elastic's ecosystem, and Amazon responded with plans to fork the projects for continued development of versions licensed as Apache 2.0.
+In January 2021, Elastic NV announced that future versions of their code in Elasticsearch and Kibana, licensed until then under the open-source Apache License 2.0, would be dual-licensed instead under SSPL and their own Elastic license.
+Critics of the re-licensing decision predicted that it would harm Elastic's ecosystem, and Amazon responded with plans to fork the projects for continued development of versions licensed under the Apache License.
 Other users of the Elasticsearch ecosystem, led by Amazon Web Services, and including Logz.io, CrateDB, Red Hat and Aiven, also collaborated on the open source fork, leading to the creation of the OpenSearch software.

+Redis moved away from the three-clause BSD license on March 20, 2024.
+Users now have a choice between the SSPLv1 license and their own Redis Source Available License (RSALv2).
+This change in licensing upset many users, prompting The Linux Foundation to create a fork called Valkey, using Redis' final BSD-licensed iteration as a base.
+On May 1, 2025, Redis announced it was releasing Redis 8 under the open source AGPLv3 license.
+Some developers argued the change did not go far enough to making the software freely available for all.

 Certification with OSI

 In 2018, MongoDB submitted the license to the Open Source Initiative (OSI) for approval.
 The company withdrew its submission in 2019.
-In January 2021, following the re-licensing move by Elastic, OSI released a statement declaring that the SSPL does not comply with its Open Source Definition because it discriminates against specific fields of endeavor, describing it as a "fauxpen" source license.
+In January 2021, following the re-licensing move by Elastic, OSI released a statement declaring that the SSPL does not comply with its Open Source Definition and arguing it discriminates against specific fields of endeavor, describing it as a "fauxpen" source license.